Prof. Barak Shoshany's Website

 My past and present scientific computing projects include:

-1. (Expected in 2024): WormholeSeek, software for detecting observational signatures of wormholes in astronomical data using modern machine learning algorithms, written in C++.
+1. (Planned): WormholeSeek, software for detecting observational signatures of wormholes in astronomical data using modern machine learning algorithms, written in C++.

-2. (Expected in 2024): RelatiVisual, software for real-time ray tracing and visualization of spacetime geometries in general relativity using advanced CPU and GPU parallelization techniques, written in C++ and Python (utilizing OGRePy).
+2. (Planned): RelatiVisual, software for real-time ray tracing and visualization of spacetime geometries in general relativity using advanced CPU and GPU parallelization techniques, written in C++ and Python (utilizing OGRePy).

-3. (Expected in 2024): OGRePy, an object-oriented general relativity package for Python, a Python port of my Mathematica package OGRe (with Jared Wogan).
+3. 2024: OGRePy, an object-oriented general relativity package for Python, a Python port of my Mathematica package OGRe.

 4. 2024: My personal website, written in TypeScript and running on Node.js.
 While not exactly a scientific computing project, it includes computational science education content, such as dynamically generated practice tests and my own learning management system for ASTR 1P01/02.